 Bonus: by working your technique, you will also work your strength.

-Beginner’s mistake no. 3: You only look toward the top
+Beginner’s mistake #3: You only look toward the top

 When you climb and you get stuck on a foothold, your first reflex is to seek above you the next possible handhold.

-As I said it in the paragraph on the error n°1, rock climbing is above all working with your legs.
+As I said in the paragraph on error #1, rock climbing is above all working with your legs.

-Before you begin each movement, cultivate the habit of first looking down to identify the next foothold.
+Before you begin each move, cultivate the habit of first looking down to identify the next foothold.
 Once you have, check out at the top to visualize the next handholds.